strapi/documentation/docs/developer-docs/latest/guides/draft.md

 ## Example

-In our example we will use an Article content type.
+In our example we will use an Article content-type.
 By default, when you fetch articles you will get all articles.
 Let's consider you don't want to expose articles that are in `draft` or `archive` status.

 To enforce this rule we will customize the action that fetches all articles to just fetch `published` articles.

-To follow the example you will have to create a content type `articles` and add the following field definitions:
+To follow the example you will have to create a content-type `articles` and add the following field definitions:

 - `string` attribute named `title`
 - `text` attribute named `content`